Bukolagiant/Portfolio/README.md

 ## Projects
 # [Lung Cancer Analysis](https://github.com/Bukolagiant/Cancer_patients_dataset)
-This project involved analyzing a structured dataset of 1,000 patients to identify the key contributors to lung cancer risks based on lifestyle, genetic, environmental, and symptomatic factors.
+This project involved analyzing a structured dataset of 1,000 patients to identify the key contributors to lung cancer risks based on lifestyle, genetic, environmental and symptomatic factors.
 The project aimed to build a data-driven foundation for early detection and public health policy recommendations, particularly within the middle-aged population demographic.
 This project analyses the major cause of lung cancer

+# Forensic Analysis